beasportai/flowcode/docs/FLOW_DOCUMENTATION.md

-# Void Codebase Flow Documentation
+# Flow Codebase Flow Documentation

 ## Overview
-Void is an open-source Cursor alternative built as a fork of VSCode.
+Flow is an open-source Cursor alternative built as a fork of VSCode.
 It provides AI-powered coding assistance with features like chat, autocomplete, quick edit (Ctrl+K), and apply functionality.

 ## Architecture Overview

 ```
 ┌─────────────────────────────────────────────────────────────────┐
-│                        VOID ARCHITECTURE                        │
+│                        FLOW ARCHITECTURE                        │
 ├─────────────────────────────────────────────────────────────────┤
 │                                                                 │
 │  ┌─────────────────┐    ┌─────────────────┐    ┌──────────────┐ │